plone/documentation/docs/classic-ui/module-federation.md

 Addons can add bundles called "remotes" which are initialized for module federation by the host bundle.

 ## Using module federation
+This instruction is for you if you created an add-on with a Mockup pattern and you want to include the respective Javascript code in your theme code.
 Starting with the webpack configuration that you get when creating a barceloneta theme package via [plonecli][1], add the following:

 - Create a new entry point ``index.js`` which only imports the normal entry point.